8.3 Allegations Against Persons who Work/Volunteer with Children

 Every effort should be made to maintain confidentiality and guard against publicity while an allegation is being considered or investigated.

 Each agency should not provide any information to the press or media that might identify an individual who is under investigation, unless or until the person is charged, except in exceptional circumstances, e.g. an appeal to trace a suspect.
 In such cases, the reasons should be documented and partner agencies should have been consulted beforehand.

-The outcome of the LADO process is confidential to the person subject to the allegation or concern and cannot be shared with anyone unless agreed by the LADO.
+The outcome of the Safeguarding LADO Process is confidential to the person subject to the allegation or concern and cannot be shared with anyone unless agreed by the LADO.

-HR or the Line Manager of the employee in question must keep a clear and comprehensive record of any allegations made.
+HR or the Designated Manager of the employee in question must keep a clear and comprehensive record of any allegations made.

-Each agency must take great care to ensure that the records they keep respect the confidentiality of the victim and/or the alleged perpetrator i.e. the child’s file should contain limited information about the perpetrator and the perpetrators file should contain limited information about the child victim.
+Each agency must take great care to ensure that the records they keep respect the confidentiality of the victim and/or the alleged person of concern i.e. the child’s file should contain limited information about the person of concern and the their (his/her) file should contain limited information about the child victim.

-Information of the LADO process including outcome must not be included on a child’s Social Care record.
-Only that the LADO process has taken place and the Norfolk LADO can be contacted for further details.
+Information of the Mutli-Agency LADO process including outcome must not be included on a child’s Social Care record.
+Only that a Safeguarding LADO process has taken place and the Norfolk LADO can be contacted for further details.